patriziotufarolo/misp-containers/README.md

 ## Want to contribute?

-If you are want to contribute to this project feel free to report issues, fork the code, patch it, send pull requests!
+If you want to contribute to this project feel free to report issues, fork the code, patch it, send pull requests!

 For the moment I used just the master branch, I will start working with gitflow to implement new features.